The Learning Company

 The Learning Company (TLC) was an American educational software company founded in 1980 in Palo Alto, California and headquartered in Fremont, California.
 The company produced a grade-based line of learning software, edutainment games, and productivity tools.
 Its titles included the flagship series Reader Rabbit, for preschoolers through second graders, and The ClueFinders, for more advanced students.
-The company was also known for publishing licensed educational titles featuring characters such as Arthur, The Powerpuff Girls, SpongeBob SquarePants and Sesame Street.
+The company was also known for publishing licensed educational titles featuring characters from animated series such as Arthur, Scooby-Doo, Cyberchase, Hamtaro, The Powerpuff Girls, SpongeBob SquarePants, Caillou, Jay Jay the Jet Plane, Zoboomafoo, and Sesame Street.

 In December 1995, the company was acquired by SoftKey in a hostile takeover bid, at which point SoftKey assumed the Learning Company name and brand.